Get a Free Consultation

 Infections may occur in the area where your surgeon made the incision or in tissues closer to your hip.
 Doctors can control most infections with antibiotics.
-However, if a major infection occurs in an area close to your prosthesis, you may need additional surgery.
+However, you may need additional surgery if a major infection occurs in an area close to your prosthesis.

 During surgery, healthy areas of your hip joint may be fractured.
-Small fractures can heal on their own.
-However, large fractures may be stabilized by your doctor with wires, screws, a metal plate, or bone grafts.
+Minor fractures can heal on their own.
+However, your doctor may stabilize large fractures with wires, screws, a metal plate, or bone grafts.

-In the first months after surgery, some movements may cause your new joint to become dislocated.
+Some movements may cause your new joint to dislocate in the first months after surgery.
 If your hip is dislocated, your doctor may apply a brace to keep your hip in the correct position.

 Your doctor will try to prevent this problem as much as possible.
 However, sometimes a hip replacement can make one leg longer than the other.
 In this case, it helps to strengthen and stretch your muscles regularly.
 If the change is minor, you will not feel the difference for a few months after the operation.

-It happens rarely, thanks to new prostheses.
-Your new joint may not fit properly into your bone or may loosen over time.
+It rarely happens, thanks to new prostheses.
+Your new joint may not fit appropriately into your bone or may loosen over time.
 Thus, pain occurs in your hip.
 Your doctor can correct this condition with additional surgery.